Christmas Covid Plan in the Works – Govt Aims for ‘Normal’ Festivities

-BBC health correspondent Nick Triggle said any rule change would be for a limited time, maybe just a few days.
+BBC health correspondent Nick Triggle said any rule changes would be short-lived – maybe just for a few days around Christmas.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.